Skip to main content

 For instance, I could ask you to love flibbersniffy with all your heart.
 And you might ask, what's flibbersniffy?
 Who?
 And I'd respond, well, it's secret and unseen, but terribly important, and I could list the praises of flibbersniffy all day.

 You might (quite reasonably!) claim that aesthetic testimony requires first hand experience with the objects of that testimony.
 That you might say something is morally good based on a description, or indeed describe any property of it as you'd like, but to provide aesthetic testimony specifically requires you be familiar.
-Love is, at least partially, and aesthetic act.
+Love is, at least partially, an aesthetic act.
+To see the beauty in something and cherish it surely would be.
 And Jesus assures you, you are not familiar.

 We could claim a (parasocial) love of God through appreciation of the beauty of His works -- but that has it's own challenges.
 For instance, consider Matthew 13:26-28&37-39.
 Bad things are in the world, not fault of the Son of Man but of the devil.
 Or, in case simply look around does not suffice, consider the moments in the bible where inequity is discussed directly: Ecclesiastes 4:1-3 takes a pretty dim view of the earth, Matthew 7:21-23 suggests many people, even those who would self-rate pretty highly, are workers of inequity, and Matthew 7:11 just flatly says the audience of the Sermon on the Mount is evil.
 That's the material we are working with, when we want to make the claim that we can offer a love based solely on the works of God.